damonyoungcc/english-interview/mock2.md

 ### 2. 你为什么想来日本

 ### 3. 你觉得在日本工作挑战是什么
+I think One of my challenges is communication.
+In a international environment, I need to communicate with people from different backgrounds and cultures.
+I must to make sure my communication is clear and efficient But I have confidence in my English skills, Also, I'm working on my Japanese language So I can overcome this challenge.

 ### 4. 你了解乐天么？
+Yes, I know that Rakuten is one of the major tech companies in Japan.
+It started as an e-commerce platform, now it offers many services like mobile networks, payments, and a points system.
+I often use Rakuten Points across different services, which I think creates strong user loyalty.
+I think Rakuten's business is very broad and deeply connected to people's daily lives.

 ### 5. 你为什么选择乐天
+I’ve actually wanted to apply for a job at Rakuten for a long time.
+I also have many friends working there, and they all speak very highly of Rakuten.
+I really like Rakuten's international environment and enjoy working with people from different backgrounds.
+I have experience in the e-commerce and banking industries.
+I believe my skills and experience make me a great match for this job.

 ### 6. 你觉得你的优势是什么
+I think my strengths are:
+1. I am a proactive person so I always face challenges with a positive attitude.
+2. I have strong problem-solving skills so I can make sure projects run smoothly.
+3. I have experience in building resuable components and ensure code quality in the long term.
+I have confidence contribute to the team and keep everything run smoothly.

 ### 7. 你工作中遇到的最大的挑战

 ### 8. 你未来的职业规划是什么
+In the short term, my goal is to let myself get used to the international environment and culture, In the long term, I want to become a system architect, helping the team and company succeed in the global market.

 ## 二项目介绍

 ### 9. 介绍一下你最近的项目
+Fumin Bank provides financial services like:
+- savings
+- loan services
+- wealth products
+- reward points system
+I was in charge of the banking reward points system.
+When Users saving their money in bank or buying wealth products, they could earn points. and then use those points in a points mall to get products or services.

+This system had two parts:
+- A mobile web page points mall inside the Fumin Bank app.(WebView-based page inside the app) Users can check and use their points to get products or services.
+- An admin management project to manage merchants and products things like that.

 ### 10. 你在项目中负责什么
+My responsibility:
+Led the team to develop the system make sure we delivered high-quality features on time. worked closely with the product and backend teams to confirm requirements reviewed code, make sure code quality in the long term.

 ### 11. 你有主导项目的经验么